Welcome to my website

 guitars in general, music, art, politics, religion ~ the Cosmos!

-and stormy afternoon in January 2007 I took refuge in the Spanish Guitar
+One dark and stormy afternoon in January 2007 I took refuge in the

-into Una Limosna (by Barrios) it struck me that this was an exceptional
+About three bars into Una Limosna (by Barrios) it struck me that this

 other requirements, needed a left-handed guitar.